 The Duty to Refer guidance states that referrals cannot be made without the individual's consent (this is a requirement of section 10 - 213B.3.a of the Homelessness Reduction Act).
 Although the guidance refers to "consent", the legislation requires the "person to agree".
 This agreement is not the same as consent that may be required under the Data Protection Act 2018 for processing personal data.
 In short, consenting to a referral means agreeing (yes/no) to being referred to the local authority.
 It doesn't come with UK GDPR/DPA 2018 implications.
-Whether someone has said yes/no to a referral is not personal data.
+Therefore you may obtain the "referral consent" in a way that would not meet the standard for consent under data protection law.